Mobile App Design

 While the participants i interviewed knew to ask for proof of purchase, there was no set rule that it had to be provided

-In order for a user to post a ticket for sale, proof of purchase is a required document
+To post a ticket for sale on OHANA, proof of purchase is a required document.
+No exceptions.

 How might we reimagine peer-to-peer ticket exchanges to build trust and accountability, enabling secure, scam-free transactions?